-Curious about the food, how accessible the internet is, and if you’re going to get to tie a rubber rope around your ankles and jump off a bridge while you’re here?
-Have a look through some of our most frequently asked questions below and get some helpful answers (not to mention a few bits of information you probably hadn’t even thought to ask about yet).
-If you have a question that we haven’t answered below please don’t hesitate to get in touch with us!
+Have some questions?
+Have a look through some of our most frequently asked questions below and get some helpful answers.
+If you have more questions that we haven’t answered below please don’t hesitate to get in touch with us!

 The DTS at YWAM Oxford is 6 months long, split into two phases: